Burnout Counseling

 • Airline industry, including flight attendants, pilots, air traffic controllers

-In addition, across industries, some roles require additional responsibilities that can increase stress and place a person at risk for burnout.
+In addition, across industries, some roles require additional responsibilities that can increase stress and therefore increase your risk for burnout.
 These roles include managers, executives, supervisors, department heads and chiefs, to name just some examples.
-For many professionals, what starts as a welcome and well deserved promotion can become a hellish combination of overseeing too many projects and people, not enough support for delegating, and overworking.
+For many professionals, what starts as a welcome and well-deserved promotion can become a hellish combination of a) overseeing too many projects and people, b) inadequate support, and c) overworking.
+This becomes more commonplace during times of economic uncertainty when minimizing staff often leads to each worker taking on additional responsibilities.

-For many people, in addition to work roles, there are other demanding roles in life, such as parenting and caregiving that contribute to the unrelenting stream of stress you experience day-to-day.
-For a more thorough article about burnout, I highly recommend you read this explanation by clinical psychologist Debbie Sorenson.
+In addition to demanding work roles, you might be facing demanding roles in your personal life, such as parenting and caregiving.
+These obligations can contribute to an unrelenting stream of stress day-to-day.
+For a more thorough article about burnout, I recommend this explanation by clinical psychologist Debbie Sorenson.

 Signs That You Need Burnout Counseling